DrUDM/VisionToolkit/README.md

 ## Notebooks

 To run the notebooks, download the `documentation/demo/` folder.
-The notebooks will be expanded and further detailed by early December.
+The notebooks will be expanded and further detailed by January.

 ## Updates

-Note that certain functions --- specifically `aoi_visualization`, `saliency_comparison`, `saccade_task` and `pursuit_task` --- are still under internal review and will be added by early December.
+Note that certain functions --- specifically `aoi_visualization`, `saliency_comparison`, `saccade_task` and `pursuit_task` --- are still under internal review and will be added by January.
 Additionally, the RIM functionality is currently hosted in a separate Git repository due to its large size.